I S A P GERHARD SCHULZE AUTOMATION ENGINEERING

-(ii) The international nature of the Enterprise Transformation is valid for the selections of new cell production partner enterprises, new ISAP Teams Members, and the locations of the ISAP Startup Units.
-For latter the actual main criteria are (a) a stable legal regime, a good healthcare and an effective pandemic management system, (b) moderate climate and environmental conditions, (c) low corruption, money laundering and other crime rates, (d) high demand on environmental protection, (e) good political and regulatory frameworks for an innovative Automation and Environmental Engineering and Information Technology Startup by widely unrestricted import/export opportunities/a local free-trade area/a freeport, moderate taxes, skilled staff, and an appropriate legal basis to implement the applicable compliance measures [2.3.3], as well as (f) effective supporting Municipal Administrations, Authorities, Chambers and Federations [2.3.1 (i) to (iii)], and Service Entities [2.2.1 / 2.4.2 (i)], as basis for a successful interaction to the benefits of the Stakeholders, of the local communities and of the countries.
+(ii) The international nature of the Enterprise Transformation is valid for the selections of new cell production partner enterprises, new ISAP Teams Members, and the locations of the ISAP Start-up Units.
+For latter the actual main criteria are (a) a stable legal regime, a good healthcare and an effective pandemic management system, (b) moderate climate and environmental conditions, (c) low corruption, money laundering and other crime rates, (d) high demand on environmental protection, (e) good political and regulatory frameworks for an innovative Automation and Environmental Engineering and Information Technology Start-up by widely unrestricted import/export opportunities/a local free-trade area/a freeport, moderate taxes, skilled staff, and an appropriate legal basis to implement the applicable compliance measures [2.3.3], as well as (f) effective supporting Municipal Administrations, Authorities, Chambers and Federations [2.3.1 (i) to (iii)], and Service Entities [2.2.1 / 2.4.2 (i)], as basis for a successful interaction for the benefit of the Stakeholders, the local communities, and the countries.
 Specified pre-information supplies about pre-selected locations with first business and Authorities contacts are pre-agreed with the responsible Chamber of Industry and Commerce [1.3.5] and the Federal State Business Development Corporation.
-The current values and tendencies of these business locations' contexts are currently in review and entered into the 'ISAP Country & Regions Risks & Opportunities Reports', pre-evaluated by the ISAP RCP&AM System [2.4.1 (iii)].
+The current values and tendencies of these business locations' contexts are currently in review and entered into the 'ISAP Country & Regions Risks & Opportunities Reports' and the ISAP SCPC Reports [2.4.2 (i)], pre-evaluated by the ISAP RCPAM System [2.4.1 (iii)].
 Where appropriate, the pre-evaluations shall be re-interpreted for informed decisions on new locations.
 In cases of necessary relocations [2.4.2 (i) and (ii)], the flexibility of the mobile LAST Units [2.4.2] enable a very prompt shipping.

 (iii) The international direction shall apply also for (a) the continuation of the very important cooperations with leading scientists, beside the enterprise founding responsible for lots of ideas for new and most advanced plant and device developments meeting their needs, (b) the own scientific team and advisory board members, and for (c) the continuation of the furtherance of bachelor and master theses, inter alia, delivered the basics for the further development of the enterprise business process automation [2.4.1 (vii)].